 We returned to the area of our hotel, and walked west on Calle el Conde.
 This is a very busy shopping area for both locals and tourists alike.
 Shoe and clothing stores dominate both sides of the street.

 By this point in our walking tour, it was almost mid-day.
 We stopped at a small restaurant on Calle el Conde to re-energize and continued on to the Parque Independencia.
-The stone, arched gate – the Puerta del Conde – is a historic spot where Dominican independence of Haiti was proclaimed in 1844.
+The stone, arched gate – the Puerta del Conde – is a historic spot commemorating the Dominican independence of Haiti in 1844.

 When you walk down Calle el Conde, you can see it from the distance.
 The Altar de la Patria, located nearby the gate, is a mausoleum housing the remains of the Founding Fathers of the Dominican Republic.